tylim88/FirelordJS/README.md

 ### Possible Architecture Changes in V3

 Firelord follows a type-first approach, which means that every entity starts with a type.
 While this approach has its benefits, it can be seen as objectively inferior to a code-first approach since we can always infer types from code(with code-first approach), but not the other way around(with type-first approach).
-A good example of this is tools that build on top of zod, like [trpc](https://github.com/trpc/trpc), which provides both validation and type inference.
+A good example of this is tools that build on top of `zod`, like [trpc](https://github.com/trpc/trpc), which provides both validation and type inference, but this is not possible for Firelord.

-Some may question why validation is necessary for databases, as they are not endpoints.
+Some may question why embedded validation is necessary for databases API, as they are not endpoints(where data validation usually takes place).
 However, Firestore is a database that directly interacts with clients.
 Therefore, it is necessary to have validation for triggers, as security rules may not always suffice and do not have type safe.

-Code-first approach will reduce developer experience in short term, but it is necessary in long term.
+Type-first approach offers better developer experience, but it cannot do anything at runtime.
+On the other hand, the code-first approach may require some initial trade-offs in developer experience, but it can be more adaptable in the long term.